Viking (rocket): Viking 8

+Viking 9

 With lessons learned from the Viking 8 failure, the successful 9 December static firing of Viking 9 was followed on 15 December by a successful launch from White Sands.
 The rocket reached an altitude of 135 miles, roughly the same as that of the first-generation Viking 7, launched in 1950.
 In addition to cameras that photographed the Earth during flight, Viking 9 carried a full suite of cosmic ray, ultraviolet, and X-ray detectors, including sixteen plates of emulsion gel for tracking the path of individual high energy particles.
 The experiment package was recovered intact after it had secured measurements high in the Earth's upper atmosphere.